 The federal government has been cracking down on manufacturers such as Juul, who have cornered a large share of the e-cigarette market by marketing specifically to teenagers.
 These companies have done nothing but replace Big Tobacco companies and dialed back the efforts of public health advocates who have worked hard over decades to bring down tobacco use and smoking in this country, especially among the youth.

-As product defect lawyers, we hope the government will do more to keep these dangerous products away from the hands of consumers.
+As product defect lawyers, we hope the government will do more to prevent consumers from purchasing these dangerous products.
 We are working tirelessly to hold these e-cigarette manufacturers accountable for the damages they have caused.

 Source: https://www.cnn.com/2019/03/29/health/ecigarette-cigarette-risks-study/index.html